This webinar originally occurred on October 23, 2019

 The prototype system was designed to capture an area of approximately 14”x10” with a spatial resolution of approximately 137 ppi (pixels per inch).
 Our team has conducted two workshops, one at 2018 IPTES (Alexandria, Virginia) and the second one at the 2018 IAI Annual conference (San Antonio, Texas).
 The system has been extensively tested by our team, the workshop participants, a team of forensic examiners from Omaha Police Department, as well as some volunteers.
 We have received extremely positive comments on the performance and usability of the system from workshop participants and other evaluators.

-Detailed Learning Objectives:
+Detailed Learning Objectives

-Funding for this Forensic Technology Center of Excellence event has been provided by the National Institute of Justice, Office of Justice Programs, U.S. Department of Justice.
+Funding for this Forensic Technology Center of Excellence webinar has been provided by the National Institute of Justice, Office of Justice Programs, U.S. Department of Justice.

 The opinions, findings, and conclusions or recommendations expressed in this webinar are those of the presenter(s) and do not necessarily reflect those of the U.S. Department of Justice.